ledy-ccl/cs348-hw4/aux_readme_1.md

 # Part 1: Your task

-To get you started, the stubbed out code for the `KnowledgeBase.kb_assert` and `KnowledgeBase.kb_ask` methods are in `student_code.py`.
+To get you started, the stubbed-out code for the `KnowledgeBase.kb_assert` and `KnowledgeBase.kb_ask` methods are in `student_code.py`.
 These methods are called by the tests in `main.py`.

 Your task is two-part:

     1. Implement storing facts in the KB
     2. Implement retrieving facts from the KB

 ## Storing facts